xengeo/golden-square/P2_03_design_single_method_program/challenge/recipe.md

 # EXAMPLE

 """
-Given a string of 200 words
+Given a string containing only "#TODO"
-Returns: "This text will take 1 mins to read"
+Returns: "This text includes a #TODO."
 """
-estimate_reading_time(text) => "This text will take 1 mins to read"
+includes_todo('#TODO') => "This text includes a #TODO."

 """
-Given a string of 300 words
+Given an empty string
-Returns: "This text will take 1.5 mins to read"
+Returns: "This text does not include a #TODO."
 """
-estimate_reading_time(text) => "This text will take 1.5 mins to read"
+includes_todo('') => "This text does not include a #TODO."

 """
-Given a string of 400 words
+Given a long text with #TODO in it
-Returns: "This text will take 2 mins to read"
+Returns: "This text includes a #TODO."
 """
-estimate_reading_time(text) => "This text will take 2 mins to read"
+includes_todo() => "This text includes a #TODO."

 """
-Given an empty string
+Given a long text without #TODO in it
-Returns: "Cannot give estimate of reading time if no text is given."
+Returns: "This text does not include a #TODO."
 """
-estimate_reading_time('') => "Cannot give estimate of reading time if no text is given."
+includes_todo() => "This text does not include a #TODO."

 """
-Given a 5 word string
+Given the wrong data type
-Returns: "This text will take 0.025 mins to read"
+Returns: "Error: wrong data type submitted, please input text/strings only."
 """
-estimate_reading_time('one two three four five') => "This text will take 0.025 mins to read"
+includes_todo(123456) => "Error: wrong data type submitted, please input text/strings only."

 ```